Funeral and Memorial Services

 Pray's have a number of ways to help families who prefer to hold a funeral or memorial celebration in their home.
 These range from providing memorial packages, to personnel who can help conduct the services in your home.

-The Family Affirmation Service is a celebration that a life has been lived and that that life had meaning and value.
+The Family Affirmation Service® is a celebration that a life has been lived and that the person's life had meaning and value.

-To assist family members, we have available the Family Affirmation Service Handbook that explains the various options and functions that make this service, meaningful and special to those who will be attending.
+To assist family members, we have available the Family Affirmation Service® Handbook.
+This explains the various options and functions that make the Family Affirmation Service®, meaningful and special to those who will be attending.

 Pray Funeral Home offers In-Sight Certified Celebrants to provide meaningful, personalized funerals for families regardless of their religious affiliation or no affiliation.